linker3000/Z80-Board/README.md

 ### More Pictures

-Details of the wirewrapping and then showing the addition of an I/O port - circuit very similar to https://rc2014.co.uk/modules/digital-io/
+More details of the wirewrapping and then showing the addition of an I/O port - circuit very similar to https://rc2014.co.uk/modules/digital-io/

 ![Image](z80-3.jpg)